shu-gong/defslam-source/Dependencies.md

 ##List of Known Dependencies
-### DefSLAM version 1.0
+### DeformableSLAM version 1.0

-In this document we list all the pieces of code included by defSLAM and linked libraries which are not property of the authors of defSLAM.
+In this document we list all the pieces of code included by DeformableSLAM and linked libraries which are not property of the authors of DeformableSLAM.

 #####Code in Thirdparty folder
 * All code in **ORBSLAM_2** folder.